XronosSchedulingLtd/schedulerapidocs/events.rst

 the event and adding elements are separate steps.

 However, the event has only one valid commitment attached to it.
 The first attempt to add Simon Philpotts succeeded.
-The second attempt failed, and so the corresponding (attempt at a) commitment record is in the "failures" array.
-It's "valid" field contains false, and the "errors" field explains why.
+The second attempt failed, and the attempt to add an element with the id "banana" failed too.

-Finally the gash element id has resulted in a second entry in the "failures" array, explaining that there is no element with that id.
+You can do a simple check on whether you've had any errors when adding elements by looking at the size of the "failures" array.
+If it is 0, then all is well.

+If it is non-zero, then it contains one entry per failed addition.

+In each entry we have the following:

+- "index" tells us the index of the relevant element_id in the array originally passed in.
+- "element_id" tells us the actual element_id passed in
+- "item_type" tells us the type of the following item.
+It can be "Commitment", "Request" or "Hash".
+If it's one of the first two it means the server got as far as trying to create one of them but it was invalid, whilst a Hash means it didn't get that far.
+- "item" is the failed item, with more information on what went wrong.

 --------
 Requests